VachaLab/qq-manual/src/basics.md

 This submits `run_job.sh` to the `cpu` queue, requesting 8 CPU cores and a walltime of one day.
 All other parameters are determined by the queue or qq’s default settings.

+> Note that on Karolina and LUMI, you also have to specify the `--account` option, providing the ID of the project you are associated with.

 The batch system then schedules the job for execution.
 Once a suitable compute node is available, the job runs through [`qq run`](qq_run.md), a wrapper around bash that prepares the [working directory](work_dir.md), copies files, executes the script, and performs cleanup.
 You can read more about how exactly this works in [this section](standard_job.md) of the manual.

 ## 4. Inspecting the job